Teaching My Dog to Talk

 Stella continues to communicate with us on a daily basis.
 She uses fifteen words functionally and completely independently.
 Since Stella has learned every word we’ve made available to her, I’m absolutely certain she knows and could use so many more words.

 The results we’ve seen with Stella should not be a surprise.
 Research shows an average dog understands approximately 165 words.
-Some dogs have been trained to learn 250 words and gestures.
+One exemplary dog, Chaser the Border Collie, was even taught to understand 1000+ words and gestures!
 Cognitively and linguistically speaking, dogs have been compared to an average two-year old human.
 Stella using AAC to communicate is also not the first time an animal has been taught to use human language.
 After learning from Penny Patterson, Koko the famous gorilla used over 1000 words to communicate in American Sign Language.
 Koko combined words and demonstrated syntax levels similar to a young child.

 Stella’s communication journey has been filled with excitement, research, laughter, and experimentation.
 I know Stella’s AAC days are only just beginning.
 I look forward to exploring other alternative access options for Stella to use language instead of filling our apartment floor with 100+ buttons!

 Maybe when given access to AAC and the appropriate language intervention, dogs will be able to tell us what they’ve been thinking all this time.
 Stay tuned to learn more about Stella's device and why this therapy method works!